-The switch uses only RSA for SSHv2 clients.
+The switch uses only RSA Version 1 for SSHv1.5 clients and SSHv2 clients.

-- TFTP Server IP Address The IP address of the TFTP server that contains the public key file you wish to import. - Source File Name The public key file to upload.
+- TFTP Server IP Address The IP address of the TFTP server that contains the public key file you wish to import. - ◆ Source File Name The public key file to upload.